laxyyza/ssp/README.md

 # SSP - Simple Segmented Protocol

-SSP is a dynamic, application-level binary protocol designed to work over both TCP and UDP.
+SSP is a dynamic, application-level, application-specific binary protocol designed to work over both TCP and UDP.
 Its payload is divided into 'segments,' allowing multiple types of data to be transmitted within a single packet.
 For example, a single game packet could include a player's position, input, events, and more.
+SSP also features reordering capabilities to handle out-of-order packets, retransmission mechanisms for loss recovery, and compression to optimize bandwidth usage, making it highly efficient for real-time applications like gaming.

 This project encompasses the protocol's structure, its implementation, and a C-based network library.
 The library is designed to buffer multiple data segments before serializing them into a single packet for transmission.